zero-one-group/geni/docs/cookbook/part_11_basic_ml_pipelines.md

 # CB-11: Basic ML Pipelines

-This part of the pipeline is largely taken from Chapter 5 of NVIDIA's [Accelerating Apache Spark 3.x](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/apache-spark-3/ebook-sign-up/).
+This part of the cookbook is largely taken from Chapter 5 of NVIDIA's [Accelerating Apache Spark 3.x](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/apache-spark-3/ebook-sign-up/).

 As usual, we download the dataset and carry out simple processing steps:

 ```clojure
 (download-data!